Foodie Friends Weekend in the City With Soul

 Explore the city’s trendy Fondren District

 No trip to Jackson would be complete without a trip to the Downtown Fondren Historic District, known simply as “Fondren.”
 This eclectic neighborhood hosts many of the city’s favorite restaurants and a plethora of bars, coffee shops, art galleries, local boutiques and more.
 This fun and trendy neighborhood has evolved rapidly in the past few years and continues to do so.
-Fondren is a great place to explore the birth of blues, thrift shop for a new outfit, taste craft beers and partake in guitar lessons.
+Fondren is a great place to taste craft beers and partake in guitar lessons.

 Wear your elastic pants to Crazy Cat Eat Up